LKremer/showTree/README.md

   -m MSA, --msa MSA     Path to an untrimmed multiple sequence alignment in
                         FASTA format (the one produced by calcTree usually ends with "_aln.fa")
-  -t TREE, --tree TREE  Path to the best-scoring gene tree with bootstrap
+  -t TREE, --tree TREE  Path to a gene tree, i.e. the best-scoring gene tree
-                        values (not as branch labels) produced by RAxML, usually the file name starts with"RAxML_bipartitions."
+                        with bootstrap values (not as branch labels) produced by RAxML, usually the file name starts with"RAxML_bipartitions."
-  -d DOMAIN_ANNOTATION [DOMAIN_ANNOTATION ...], --domain_annotation DOMAIN_ANNOTATION [DOMAIN_ANNOTATION ...]
+  -d DOMAIN_ANNOTATIONS [DOMAIN_ANNOTATIONS ...], --domain_annotations DOMAIN_ANNOTATIONS [DOMAIN_ANNOTATIONS ...]
                         Path(s) to one or more Pfam_scan domain annotation(s)
                         of the proteins (standard method to display protein domains)